-Continuous Physiological Monitoring Using ViSi Mobile Improves Patient Outcome
+Continuous Physiological Monitoring Using ViSi Mobile Improves Patient Outcomes

 The use of ViSi Mobile surveillance monitoring in the Quality Improvement Project at Mayo Clinic described in the American Journal of Nursing reduced Rapid Response Team activations, reduced Length of Stay for transfers to the ICU, and early detection and prevention of adverse events.